MicrosoftDocs/win32/desktop-src/gdi/using-multiple-display-monitors.md

 ---
-Description: The examples in this section deal with different aspects of using Multiple Display Monitors. ms.assetid: dbb1dcae-9e8e-47e5-936f-fcd035d5f098
+description: The examples in this section deal with different aspects of using Multiple Display Monitors. ms.assetid: dbb1dcae-9e8e-47e5-936f-fcd035d5f098
 title: Using Multiple Display Monitors ms.topic: article